 The School of Nursing and Midwifery is engaged in a range of research and research training activities.
 It continues to contribute to nursing knowledge and related fields of research by consistently publishing and presenting research nationally and internationally.
 Many research activities are multidisciplinary in nature and produce clinically relevant outcomes as well as contributing to the evidence in scientific literature.

-The researchers in the School of Nursing and Midwifery are actively engaged in conducting research in 4 areas of research:
+The researchers in the School of Nursing and Midwifery are actively engaged in conducting research in five areas of research:

 - Centre for Health Professional Education